erdogant/bnlearn/docs/pages/html/_sources/Plot.rst.txt

 ``bnlearn`` contains **interactive** and **static** plotting functionalities with :func:`bnlearn.bnlearn.plot` for which many network and figure properties can be adjusted, such as node colors and sizes.
 To make interactive plots, it simply needs to set the ``interactive=True`` parameter in :func:`bnlearn.bnlearn.plot`.
 The interactive plots are created using the ``pyvis`` library for which various input parameters can be specified.
 The static plots are created using matplotlib and networkx.
 Lets make some interactive and static examples.
+All the parameters to specify the interactive plot can be found `here <https://pyvis.readthedocs.io/en/latest/documentation.html>`_.

 **Interactive plot examples**